Cello Concerto (Elgar): II. Lento – Allegro molto

 The second movement opens with a fast crescendo with pizzicato chords in the cello.
 Then, the solo cello plays what will be the main motive of the Allegro molto section.

 Pizzicato chords follow.
 A brief cadenza is played, and sixteenth-note motive and chords follow.
 A ritardando leads directly to a scherzo-like section which remains until the end.

+III.
+Adagio

 The slow third movement starts and ends with a lyrical melody, and one theme runs through the entire movement.